On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

+\paragraph{Information Availability} Our misinformation generation methods only require minimal additional information, such as a relevant real passage (\Imi), or a modest amount of knowledge about the targeted system (\Hack).
+Given the relative ease of producing misinformation with LLMs, we forecast that misinformation pollution is likely to become an imminent threat to the integrity of the web environment in the near future.
+It is, therefore, critical to pursue both technological countermeasures and regulatory frameworks to mitigate this threat.

 \paragraph{Associated Costs} The cost of the misinformation attack depends on factors like language model training and maintenance, data storage, and computing resources.
 We focus on the dominant cost in our experiments: OpenAI's language models API fees.
-We estimate producing one fake document (200 words) costs \$0.01 to \$0.04 using \texttt{text-davinci-003}, significantly lower than hiring human writers\footnote{https://www.upwork.com/research/freelance-forward-2021}.
+We estimate producing one fake document (200 words) costs \$0.01 to \$0.04 using \texttt{text-davinci-003}, significantly lower than hiring human writers .
 This cost-efficient misinformation production scheme likely represents the disinformation industry's future direction.

-\paragraph{Integrity of Web-scale Corpora} The quality of web-scale corpora is an important factor to consider when using them for downstream applications.
-Unfortunately, even for those under high-level human scrutiny\footnote{https://en.wikipedia.org/wiki/Help:Editing}, web-scale corpora are known to contain inaccuracies, inconsistencies, and biases\cite{kumar_disinformation_2016, greenstein_is_2012}.
-Furthermore, large-scale corpora are especially vulnerable to misinformation attacks.
+\paragraph{Integrity of Web-scale Corpora} The quality of web-scale corpora is important for downstream applications.
+However, web-scale corpora are known to contain inaccuracies, inconsistencies, and biases~\cite{kumar_disinformation_2016, greenstein_is_2012}.
+Large-scale corpora are especially vulnerable to misinformation attacks.
 Decentralized corpora with data in URLs risk attackers hijacking expired domains and tampering with contents \cite{carlini_poisoning_2023}.
-Centralized corpora, such as the Common Crawl\footnote{https://commoncrawl.org/} suffer from unwanted data as well \cite{luccioni_whats_2021}; even for manually maintained ones like Wikipedia, it is still possible for misinformation to slip in \cite{carlini_poisoning_2023}.
+Centralized corpora, such as the Common Crawl suffer from unwanted data as well \cite{luccioni_whats_2021}; even for manually maintained ones like Wikipedia, it is still possible for misinformation to slip in \cite{carlini_poisoning_2023}.